mijo2/GitPractice/README.md

-This is the Master branch
+This is the master branch